Obexor/TuneScout/README.md

 ### 2. **Set Up a DynamoDB Table**
    - Open the DynamoDB service in AWS Console and create a new table.
    - Define a primary key as `song_id` (Number) or any field you'd like to use.
+   - Define a new table with a primary key as `hash` (String) for storing audio fingerprints.
+   - Define a new table with a primary key as `username` (String) for storing user credentials.

 ### 3. **IAM User Permissions**
    Ensure your IAM user/role has permissions for: